A Case Of The Stir Crazies

 I lifted that bit from the Town of Manchester’s website.
 How “well over” 10 miles can it be if it’s not at least 11 miles?
 Ah, I’ll let that slide as my Manchester experiences so far have been great.
 This hike would be no different.
 As with past “trail networks” that are needed for completion of the Connecticut 400, I planned to walk as much of it as I could, within reason, being sure to take in any and all interesting aspects.

-I purposely avoided the blue-blazed Shenipsit Trail for the most part, because I’ll be tackling that in its entirety at a later date.
+I purposely avoided the blue-blazed Shenipsit Trail for the most part, because I’ll be tackling that in its entirety at a later date (Which I did, a few years later).
 I did hike large chunks of the pink-blazed Highland Trail and the white-blazed Carriage Trail as well as the entire lengths of the yellow-blazed Lookout Mountain and Birch Mountain Trails.
 Once again, like People’s Forest, I’ll try to present them in a logical way.

 The house above is the recently deceased Mrs. Thrall’s house.
 It’s… en-Thralling to say the least.
 (I had snapped the shot figuring it was some sort of Case mansion.)
-Let’s get going… I’ll sprinkle in the history throughout…
+Let’s get going… I’ll sprinkle in some more history throughout…

 The Carriage Trail, 2.8 miles, white-blazed

-There is a small waterfall at the Spring Street parking area, originally called “Nip-pau” (“Water” “falls”) by the Native Americans.
+There is a small waterfall at the Spring Street parking area (2016 page on the falls here), originally called “Nip-pau” (“Water” “falls”) by the Native Americans.
 From the 17th through 19th centuries, copper was mined in these parts but never too profitably.
 The little falls here is a nice way to begin an adventure on the Case Mountain trails.
 There are lots of trailheads into the network, but I find this one to be the best.
 Probably because it’s the only one I know.

 From the parking lot, a paved path steeply ascends past a few new houses and then into the woods.
 The Carriage trail loops through the whole park and is certainly the most boring of all the trails.
 For that reason, I continuously jumped off of it to do more of the other trails.
 So after a short jaunt up the hill, I turned right and completed the Highland Trail.
 Which gives me an opportunity to talk a little more about the history of the Cases and the area.